pmk227/SQLA_Table_Inference_Tools/README.md

 # SQLA_Table_Inference_Tools

 Enjoy using my quick script!
 If you'd like me to add additional features, please let me know!

 Purpose:
 This is a simple library that allows one to infer a table schema from a Pandas DataFrame to be used by SQLAlchemy.
 This can be used to easily create a table from a pandas dataframe.

+How to use:
+Call the get_table_schema() method, providing a pandas dataframe and the desired tablename.
+It will then return a schema to be used with sqlalchemy.

 Usecase:
 The original purpose of this code was to be used as part of a database upload strategy wherein a temp table is created,